skip to main content

 How should you take it?

-Measure the liquid carefully with an oral syringe or measuring spoon.
+Liquid: Measure carefully with an oral syringe or measuring spoon.

 What if you forget a dose?